Ezra Taft Benson: Political career

 As Benson's term came to an end in 1961, farm commodity prices had risen 10% from the previous year, and Benson's popularity increased.

-In 1968, the John Birch Society (JBS) made an effort to nominate Benson as a presidential candidate, with segregationist Senator Strom Thurmond as Vice President, for which Benson sought and obtained approval from LDS Church president David O. McKay.
+In 1968, the John Birch Society (JBS) made an effort to nominate Benson as a presidential candidate, with segregationist Senator Strom Thurmond as vice president, for which Benson sought and obtained approval from LDS Church president David O. McKay.
 Several months later, Benson flew to Alabama to meet with segregationist Alabama Governor George Wallace, who asked Benson to become his vice presidential running mate for the presidency.
 This time McKay refused Benson's request, even after Wallace himself wrote to McKay.

 Benson's interest in politics could be seen in the subjects he chose for his biannual addresses at general conference.
 Three-quarters of Benson's 20 sermons at general conference during the 1960s were on a political theme.
 In addition, Benson gave hundreds of other talks discussing Communism and how to combat it.

 Like Robert A. Taft, Benson supported a non-interventionist foreign policy.

 In August 1989, Benson received the Presidential Citizens Medal from U.S. President George H. W. Bush.

+Benson was a vocal proponent of limited government, individual liberty, and free-market economics.
+As Secretary of Agriculture, he implemented policies aimed at reducing government intervention in agriculture, including efforts to phase out price supports and promote self-reliance among farmers.
+A fierce critic of communism and socialism, Benson warned against the erosion of constitutional freedoms and centralized power, drawing heavily on his belief in the principles of the U.S. Constitution.
+He integrated these ideals into his religious teachings, frequently emphasizing personal responsibility, moral agency, and the dangers of government overreach.